buiquanghuy23103/note-to-myself/README.md

 * Since the typings are only used before compilation, the typings are not needed in the production build and they should always be in the devDependencies of the package.json.

+* The configuration rule `noImplicitAny` on compiler level should be on at all times.

 ## Cypress

 * Cypress has adopted Mocha's bdd syntax.